 Many residents and patients have been telling us about how useful and practical it has been to access their GP via the telephone or online, but equally, for many, this has caused a number of problems.
-Those in minority groups, such as the Deaf community, those with mental health issues or Black, Asian and Minority Ethnic (BAME) groups have been especially affected.
+Those in minority groups, such as the Deaf community, those with mental health issues or those from an ethnic minority have been especially affected.

 Within Social Care, we’ll continue to focus on our work with residential and nursing homes ensuring they, their residents and the relatives’ views and opinions are heard by decision-makers, so they can continue to recover from the devastating effects of the Coronavirus pandemic.